nf-core/configs/docs/ku_sund_dangpu.md

 ## How to run a pipeline with institution profile

 To download and test a pipeline for the first time, use the `-profile test` and specify `--outdir`.
-It is a good practice to use the pipeline version with specifying `-r` each time you run a pipeline. `-r` refers to a revision version and is useful to ensurereproducibility when rerunning the pipeline.
+It is a good practice to use the pipeline version with specifying `-r` each time you run a pipeline. `-r` refers to a revision version and is useful to ensure reproducibility when rerunning the pipeline.
 You can read more on nf-core pipeline reproducibility [here](https://nf-co.re/rnaseq/3.10.1/usage#reproducibility)

 For example to run rnaseq: